dzaleskis/sort-research/writeup/driftsort_introduction/text.md

     }
 }

-impl PartialOrd for FFIOneKibiByte {
+impl PartialOrd for FFIOneKibiBit {
     fn partial_cmp(&self, other: &Self) -> Option<std::cmp::Ordering> {
         self.as_i64().partial_cmp(&other.as_i64())
     }